Introducing Zero Waste

 How people in South Africa can recycle things when out and about.

 Some shopping centres now have separate recycling bins.
 If you are looking for a place to take a lot of recycling to then have a look on My Waste, you can search for buy back centres and drop off locations in your area.
-You can also search this comprehensive list from Faithful to Nature.

 Information on basic recycling logos in your country and how people can recycle those items.